seahorse-ai-ryan/brush/docs/development/training-and-rendering.md

     *   Uses the custom `AdamScaled` optimizer, potentially applying per-parameter scaling (e.g., for SH coefficients).
 6.  **Density Control (`refine_if_needed`):** Periodically (every `--refine-every` steps, until `--growth-stop-iter`), adjusts the number of Gaussians based on statistics gathered during rendering (primarily positional gradients captured in `refine_weight_holder`):
     *   **Pruning:** Removes Gaussians where opacity (`sigmoid(raw_opacity)`) drops below `MIN_OPACITY` (approx 0.0035).
     *   **Densification (Cloning & Offsetting):** Identifies Gaussians with large view-space positional gradients (norm > `--growth-grad-threshold`).
 A fraction (`--growth-select-fraction`) of these are selected.
 Each selected Gaussian is effectively **cloned**: the original is shrunk (scale divided by ~1.4, opacity adjusted) and slightly offset, while a new Gaussian is created with the shrunk scale and offset in the opposite direction.
-New Gaussians receive **zeroed** optimizer states. <!-- Resolved: Cloning with offset; new splats get zeroed optimizer state -->
+New Gaussians receive **zeroed optimizer states** (momentum vectors), causing them to initially follow the gradient more directly. <!-- Resolved: Cloning with offset; new splats get zeroed optimizer state -->
     *   **Resampling:** If pruning removed Gaussians, new ones are created by sampling existing high-opacity Gaussians to replace the pruned ones, helping fill gaps.
 7.  **Logging/Updates:** Returns `TrainStepStats` and the updated `Splats` to `brush-process`, which then sends a `ProcessMessage` to the UI.